Transdifferentiation and tissue plasticity in cardiovascular rejuvenation

 Location: Wiston House, Steyning, West Sussex, UK

 The mammalian heart has historically been considered to be a static, non-regenerative organ.
 New research has led to exciting insights into the capacity of the mammalian heart to regenerate in the face of injury.
-Current evidence suggests that the reparative process may involve cellular transdifferentiation and dedifferentiation, suggesting unexpected cellular plasticity.
+The current evidence in 2016 suggested that the reparative process may involve cellular transdifferentiation and dedifferentiation, suggesting unexpected cellular plasticity.
 Re-activation of developmental programs also holds promise for regeneration and reprogramming as possible mechanisms for regeneration and repair.
 Additionally, exciting advances in bioengineering have established that scaffolds, patches, and other bioengineered materials can be leveraged to induce or improve endogenous repair mechanisms and improve outcomes in damaged myocardium.

-Specific goals of the conference will include discussions of:
+Specific goals of the conference included discussions of:

 1) mechanisms of cellular transdifferentiation and dedifferentiation